TYPE DESIGN INFORMATION PAGE last updated on Fri May 26 21:57:20 EDT 2017

 Brooklyn, NY-based creator of BAMQ (2013) and Brkln Regular (2013), a set of free fonts that were inspired by the modern minimalist architecture, and have an art deco feel.
 She also made Bklyn Iconic (2013).

 Gülce Baycik (b.
 1990, Istanbul) studied visual communication at Sabanci University in Turkey.
-Today, she designs type.
+Today, she designs type from her base in Kodikoy, Istanbul.

 Commercial font vendor offering fonts such as Kyrillisch Romance, Polnisch Alpina, Lautschrift Metrik, Altgriechisch, Neugriechisch, Hebraisch, Turkisch Courier, Tschechisch/Slowakisch Romance, Kroatisch Romance, Mergensymbole.
 Between 90 and 390DM per font.
 [Google] [More] ⦿